 2. In the waiting room with death

 Thankfully I was not on my own the first time I experienced it in ICU.
 I was paired with an expert nurse called Rose, to whom the process of guiding a patient through death was familiar.
 I remember being told in the bustling nurse’s station at 7:20 am that the patient we had been assigned looked as though she would not make it to lunch time.
 “Ok”, is all Rose said with a dutiful nod whilst donning her dark ventilating hood.
-A faint dart of sorrow escaped through her renitent acceptance but was whooshed away from detection by her ventilating mask.
+A faint dart of sorrow escaped through her renitent acceptance but was whooshed away from detection by the air flow of her hood.

 I took longer than normal to don my PPE that day, testing my mask more than I needed to and re-doing the tape on my gloves because it wasn’t quite straight.
 Several long breaths later, I was through the two sets of doors and back in Bay A to take a futile handover from the nurse who had spent all night with this dying patient.